 5. Kenny Roberts

 You might have heard about this great American racer.
 He was the first to win a Grand Prix motorcycle racing world championships.
 He was not only active in racing but also a racing team owner.
 And this is what enabled him to advocate for increased motorcycle racing standards.
-Moreover, he is celebrated for imposing a new era of professionalism in the sport – click article on real road racing series.
+Moreover, he is celebrated for imposing a new era of professionalism in the sport – click article on motorcycle riding skills tips.